 Wastewater, both industrial and municipal waste water, often contains high concentrations of ammonia.
 Ammonia can be removed with the air stripping technology.

 Ammonia can be removed from wastewater using a method consisting of two steps: stripping and absorption.
 In the first step, ammonia is stripped from the water in a NH3 stripping tower.
 Such a stripping tower is very similar to the gas scrubbers used in the off gas treatment of industrial emissions.
-A NH3 stripping tower is a packed column (equipped with internals and gasket), very similar to a chemical scrubber.
+NH3 stripping towers are packed columns (equipped with internals and packing), very similar to a chemical scrubber.
 The preheated ammonia-containing water enters the stripper at the top.
-Here it comes into contact with an air stream and ammonia is removed from the water.
+Here it comes into contact with an air stream and ammonia is separated from the water.
 The treated water is collected at the bottom of the stripper.
-The ammonia-laden air leaves the stripper and is treated in the NH3 absorber.
+The ammonia-laden air leaves the stripper and is further treated in the NH3 absorber.

 In the absorber, the ammonia-containing gases are treated with acid to absorb the ammonia.
 The outgoing gases are recirculated across the absorber, resulting in a decrease in energy costs.
-In addition, this method does not use steam, resulting in additional savings.
+Moreover, this method does not use steam, resulting in additional savings.

 Advantages of ammonia (NH3) stripper absorber technology

 - lower operating cost